luqas11/battery-debugger/README.md

 - During the test, an **ESP8266** based board takes periodic readings of the battery voltage through it's analog input, and sends the values to a backend.
 - A **NodeJS** backend takes those readings, and saves them in a **CSV** file.
 - When the test is complete, the **NodeJS** backend runs a **Python** script that plots the readings as a graph in a **PNG** image, using **matplotlib**.
 - Finally, a static webpage served with **http-server** allows the user to see the graphs.
-That webpage also has interactive menus to start and stops tests fron there.
+That webpage also has interactive menus to start and stops tests from there.

 Those projects, are in the `backend`, `frontend` and `firmware` directories.
 The graphs images are saved in the `records` directory.